Updated May 2025

 What are entry points

-An npm package can have additional entry points, called secondary entry points (or subentry points).
-An example is Angular Material which has a separate entry point for each component:
+An npm package can also have additional entry points, called secondary or subentry points.
+For example, Angular Material provides a separate entry point for each component:

 import { MatButtonModule } from "@angular/material/button";